Introduction to Bacon & the Art of Living

 (9) Joshua Penny was an American, impressed into the British Navy, who visited the Cape, where he took part in the Battle of Muizenberg in 1795.
 He deserted and spent fourteen months in hiding on Table Mountain.

 Jim Searle led an expedition of mountaineers in 1892 and 1894 to what is believed to be the main cave where Joshua Penny stayed (where he stayed the longest).
-The, very difficult to find and access, cave is located on Fountain Ravine, Table Mountain and it overlooks the Atlantic, just as Penny described.
+The, very difficult to find and access, the cave is located on Fountain Ravine, Table Mountain and it overlooks the Atlantic, just as Penny described.
 The main clues of Penny’s use of this cave are items found in the cave that dates back to the time of Penny’s habitation and correlates to descriptions given by him about items of clothing and a knife he had with him.
-These items are beautifully displayed at the Cape Town offices of the Mountain Club of South Africa, curtest of Mike Scott.
+These items are beautifully displayed at the Cape Town offices of the Mountain Club of South Africa, courtesy of Mike Scott.
 Looking at all the evidence carefully, it is probable that the cave, identified as Panny’s Cave by the Mountain Club of South Africa, is indeed the right cave.

 On 13 June 2019, Eben, Tristan, and Mike Wakeford hiked to Penny’s cave.
 To do so was a lifelong dream of Eben.
 Years earlier he mentioned this desire to Mike, a friend, and professional mountain guide.
 Mike has himself spent years investigating various access routes to the very secluded cave.